iamironz/autobus/README.md

 # Autobus
 Simple java representation of stong typed annotation processed event bus mechanism.
-This approach not increase android dex count because not have common code, all code is generated and uses only standerd java library.
-This is experimantal concept, please, use with caution!
+This approach not increase android dex count because not have common library code, all code is generated and uses only standard java library.
+This is experimantal library, please, use with caution!

 Adding: